Are you planning a trip to Turkey?

 The steam, scrub and soapy massage we had at the AyaSofya Hammam sure trumped the utilitarian showers we normally have back home!

-In case you missed it, read out our post!
-The 7 top hammams in Istanbul for luxury lovers
+(In case you missed it, you’ll want read our post on the top hammams in Istanbul.)

 There are many other fabulous places to visit in Istanbul too.